dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/settings.md

 ## initSettingsFromFile

-Initialize the settings with a JSON file.
+Configures runtime settings using a provided JSON file, which contains settings for one or more `CaptureVisionTemplates`.

 <div class="sample-code-prefix"></div>
 >- Objective-C